phoenixframework/phoenix/bonus_guides/S_phoenix_behind_proxy.md

 The `server` is the primary concern, here.
 With this configuraiton, you have ensured that the correct headers are passed down to the Phoenix process for channels to work, through the `Upgrade` and `Connection` headers.

-These headers do not immediately turn on channels, you're still responsible for that in your javascript code, these headers simply allow for the correct capabilities to be passed to Phoenix from the browser.
+These headers do not immediately turn on websockets, you're still responsible for that in your javascript code, the headers simply allow for the correct capabilities to be passed to Phoenix from the browser.